Grade 8 → Geometry → Constructions ↓

 - Draw a diagonal

-draw another set of arcs of length 3 cm and 5 cm respectively, and intersect atD
+AandCdraw another set of arcs of length 3 cm and 5 cm respectively, and intersect atD. - Draw lines

 Conclusion